codeguy/php-the-right-way/_posts/14-03-01-Object-Caching.md

 print_r($data);
 {% endhighlight %}

-Note that prior to PHP 5.5, there was APC extension which provided both an object cache and a bytecode cache.
+Note that prior to PHP 5.5, there was the APC extension which provided both an object cache and a bytecode cache.
 The new APCu is a project to bring APC's object cache to PHP 5.5+, since PHP now has a built-in bytecode cache (OPcache).

 ### Learn more about popular object caching systems: